 Accurate antepartum detection of GBS

 Common causes of false negatives for GBS include: incomplete sample collection, premature screening, and improper testing methods (such as incorrect media usage).
-The following CDC guidelines for GBS testing can help optimize specimen collection, sample handling and storage, and organism detection.
+The following ASM guidelines for GBS testing can help optimize specimen collection, sample handling and storage, and organism detection.

 Agar plates with selective agents may inhibit growth of other natural flora, thereby promoting GBS growth.
 Media must be capable of detecting non-hemolytic strains of GBS, which account for around 5% of all infections.
 Chromogenic media may help facilitate fast GBS detection through the color change of colonies.
 However, non-hemolytic strains of GBS do not produce the identifying color changes on chromogenic media.
 Identification of candidate isolates from chromogenic agars may therefore be required.
 Hemolysis-enhancing media can be used to detect isolates that would be non-hemolytic on standard blood agar plates.

 One of the most common causes of false negatives is incomplete sample collection (usually vaginal swabbing without rectal swabbing).
 Both steps are critical for accurate results.